Police Department Manual (PDP)

 The bicycle owner:

-1. registers the bicycle with the local bicycle shop or obtains a license from the city of residence
+1. registers the bicycle with the local bicycle shop or through the ASU PD bicycle registration

-2. secures the bicycle to a fixed object with an “in-bolt” lock in a well-lit and well-traveled area
+2. secures the bicycle to a bike rack with an “in-bolt” lock in a well-lit and well-traveled area

 and